cometa-rocks/cometa_documentation/docs/user/cometa_actions.md

             <br><strong>Step 3:</strong> Enter {value} -> "HVVH FUSO XXXX HLH7 FQKE JU2L ZZEU E2XV"
             <br><strong>Step 4:</strong> Enter {variable_name} -> "myOTPVariableName"
             <h4>Note: The stored OTP value will be encrypted, and it expires in 30 seconds.</h4>
+	    > [!TIP]
+	    > When using schedules, avoid excuting on the hour, 15 minutes, 30 minutes and 45 minutes.
+	    > This can cause your OTP to fail for timing reasons.
+Better execute on uneven times.
         </td>
     </tr>
 </table>